Vector-valued Reproducing Kernel Banach Spaces with Group Lasso Norms: Introduction

-Multi-task learning appear more often in applications.
-Methods based on single task learning techniques assume unnaturally that tasks are independent from each other, and usually tend to perform poorly for small data sets.
-By contrast, multi-task learning uses correlated information to improve the performance of the whole learning process.
-Many multi-task learning approaches have been proposed to boost the efficiency of lasso in coping such problems, such as, the smoothly clipped absolute deviation \cite{Fan,Wang}, the adaptive lasso \cite{Zou}, the relaxed lasso \cite{Meinshausen}, the \textit{group lasso} \cite{Yuan} and the sparse group lasso \cite{Friedman,Simon}.
-Numerical experiments in \cite{Caruana,Evgeniou2005,Meinshausen,Micchelli2,Friedman} show that the multi-task learning tends to provide better learning results than the single task learning.
+Multi-task learning is increasingly prevalent in various applications.
+Traditional methods that rely on single-task learning techniques often make the unrealistic assumption that tasks are independent of one another, which typically results in suboptimal performance, particularly when dealing with small datasets.
+In contrast, multi-task learning leverages the interrelatedness of tasks to enhance the overall efficacy of the learning process.
+Many multi-task learning methodologies have been introduced to improve the performance of lasso in addressing these challenges, including the smoothly clipped absolute deviation \cite{Fan,Wang}, the adaptive lasso \cite{Zou}, the relaxed lasso \cite{Meinshausen}, the group lasso \cite{Yuan}, and the sparse group lasso \cite{Friedman,Simon}.
+Empirical studies \cite{Caruana,Evgeniou2005,Friedman,Meinshausen,Micchelli2} indicate that multi-task learning generally yields superior outcomes compared to single-task learning.

-The main task of this paper is to develop the learning theory for vector-valued RKBSs with the $L_{p,1}$ norms.
-When $p=1$, this reduces to the $\ell^1$-norm vector-valued RKBS recently studied in \cite{LinZhang}.
-Our approach is more general and includes the important group lasso case when $p=2$.
-Our first objective is to construct an $L_{p,1}$-norm vector-valued RKBS based on admissible kernels, and then to derive the representer theorem for regularized learning schemes.
-These are the main contents of section 3 and 4.
-Our second objective focuses on the admissible kernels.
-In section 5, we give a family of new admissible kernels, and then discuss kernel functions with their Lebesgue constants bounded above by $1$.
+The primary aim of this paper is to establish a learning theory for vector-valued reproducing kernel Banach spaces (RKBSs) utilizing the \(\ell_{p,1}\) norms.
+Specifically, when \(p=1\), this framework simplifies to the \(\ell^1\)-norm vector-valued RKBS, which has been recently examined in \cite{LinZhang}.
+Our methodology is broader in scope and encompasses the significant group lasso scenario when \(p=2\).
+The initial objective is to construct an \(\ell_{p,1}\)-norm vector-valued RKBS based on admissible kernels, followed by the derivation of the representer theorem pertinent to regularized learning frameworks.
+These topics are addressed in Sections 3 and 4.
+The subsequent objective centers on the exploration of admissible kernels.
+In Section 5, we introduce a novel family of admissible kernels and engage in a discussion regarding kernel functions whose Lebesgue constants are bounded above by 1.
+Finally, a relaxed linear representer theorem is discussed in Section 6 to accommodate more reproducing kernels.